 of printed copies.
 Digital Bulletins will be available at the same time

 as printed Bulletins.
-It is not known how many members will take this
+Members who take this

 money in reduced printing, postage and packing costs.
 The RECORD will